Wrentham

 Voter Registration

-A voter registration will take place on Friday, October 11th for the fall Town Meeting on Monday, October 21, 2024.
+A voter registration will take place on Friday, May 2nd for the Special Town Meeting on Monday, May 12, 2025.
 The registration will be held from 9 a.m. to 5 p.m. at the Fiske Public Library located at 110 Randall Road.
-Any Wrentham resident who is not registered or will become 16 years of age on or before October 21, 2024 may pre-register/register to vote.
+Any Wrentham resident who is not registered or will become 18 years of age on or before May 12, 2025, may pre-register/register to vote.
 Please call the Town Clerk’s office at 508-384-5415 with questions.

 Accommodations